Risk Factors Dashboard

 Inflation may adversely affect us by increasing costs beyond what we can recover through price increases.

-If we are unsuccessful in competing against our competitors, our market share could decline or our growth could be impeded and, as a result, our financial condition and results of operations could suffer.
+If we are unsuccessful in competing against other homebuilders, our market share could decline or our growth could be impeded and, as a result, our financial condition and results of operations could suffer.

 Competition in the homebuilding industry is intense, and there are relatively low barriers to entry into our business.
 Increased competition could hurt our business, as it could prevent us from acquiring attractive parcels of land on which to build homes or make such acquisitions more expensive, hinder our market share expansion and lead to pricing pressures on our homes that may adversely impact our margins and revenues.
 If we are unable to successfully compete, our financial results could suffer and our ability to service our debt could be adversely affected.
 Our competitors may independently develop land and construct housing units that are superior or substantially similar to our products.
 Furthermore, many of our competitors have substantially greater financial resources, less leverage, and lower costs of funds and operations than we do.
+In addition, the homebuilding industry has been subject to increasing consolidation and mergers and acquisition activity, which could result in existing competitors increasing their market share.
+Such changes have the potential to increase competitive dynamics in affected markets.
 Many of these competitors also have longstanding relationships with subcontractors and suppliers in the markets in which we operate.
 We currently build in several of the top markets in the nation and, therefore, we expect to continue to face additional competition from new entrants into our markets.

 Operational, Legal and Regulatory Risks